tmknight/docker-autoheal/README.md

 - The payload includes the following separated by `|`: Docker system hostname, the last health output, and the result of restart action

-### A Word of Caution about Excluding from Restart and Logging Exclusions
+### A Word of Caution about Excluding from Restart and Logging of those Exclusions

 - Excluding a container from restarts and enabling logging for excluded containers will generate numerous log messages whenever that container becomes unhealthy
 - Additionally, if a webhook or apprise is also configured for those containers, they will be executed at each monitoring interval